MaggieMoss/sinatra-deployment-guide/README.md

 # Deploy Sinatra Apps to Heroku
 * Before deploying to heroku, you'll want to edit your Gemfile and your config/database.rb file.
-Use the examples in this repo as a guide.
+Use the examples in this repo as a guide. _NOTE: If you are deploying your finstagram app for the Intro to Web course your files should match exactly_

 Steps for deploying a sinatra app to heroku